JonPSmith/AspNetReactSamples/README.md

 1. Make sure you have VSCode setup properly - see [1.
 How to setup](https://github.com/JonPSmith/AspNetReactSamples#1-make-sure-your-computer-is-set-up-properly).
 2. Open the outer directory of the samples, e.g. AspNetReactSamples, with VSCodes `Open Folder` command.
 3. Type `F1` key, then `npm` and select `npm: Run Script` (shortcut: cntrl-R shift-R)
-4. You are then presented with scripts from all three apps: `ReactTests`, `ReactWebPack.CoreRC2` and `ReactWebPack.MVC5`.
+4. You are then presented with scripts from all two apps: `ReactWebPack.CoreRC2` and `ReactWebPack.MVC5`.
 Pick the one you want, e.g. `ReactWebPack.CoreRC2: dev-build`.
 *NOTE: commands with `watch` in them stay running and will rebuild the files and re-run the command if a *.js file is saved.
 Very useful when debugging/developing.*